cgguerra/live-laugh-laos/_posts/2023-08-22-american-center.md

 ## Zumba by the Mekong

 We took a short break after lunch and then 4 of us decided to go to the gym by our hotel called Vientiane Fitness Center.
 They have a giant pool!
 However, they were sadly closed for renovations.
 We still wanted to exercise, so we went to a zumba class by the Mekong.
 I should say that it was hot zumba since it was 83 degrees Fahrenheit with 81% humidity.
 There are 3 zumba classes by the Mekong.
 It seems to be very popular here.
 Our class cost 10,000 kip, so it is very affordable.
 (A zumba class is about the cost of a bubble tea, for reference.)
+We had a great time!

 ![zumba by Mekong](https://lh3.googleusercontent.com/pw/AIL4fc-PYj-7mKlJuBqiLamQaiKRkjBc48bRqp5T6Ro6HaYPNHH9fq3wCJTTmVwGPvL9AwtsceoEFC2R2qEIx-mQa__LzCWi8QkMeR7wZa44pYubkU0tGbyv=w1000)